Amazon Connect Has No Built-In Payment Capture

 No agent-assist payment flow.
 There is no mechanism for an agent to trigger a secure payment capture mid-call while staying on the line.
 The agent either takes the card details verbally (PCI nightmare) or transfers the customer to a separate IVR (customer experience nightmare).

-The result: most Amazon Connect deployments either avoid phone payments entirely — sending payment links after the call — or accept the PCI risk of handling card data in their AWS environment.
+The result: most Amazon Connect deployments either avoid phone payments entirely, sending payment links after the call, or accept the PCI risk of handling card data in their AWS environment.

-How to Add Payments to Amazon Connect
+How Shuttle Adds Payments to Amazon Connect

-Payment Links via SMS
+Payment Links

 Multi-PSP Support